 If you are creating a user group for your product or service, consider creating a LinkedIn Group as well.
-It makes it very easy for your users to participate if they spend time of LinkedIn anyway.
+It makes it very easy for your users to participate if they spend time on LinkedIn anyway.
 But make sure you create a Close Group which means members need admin permissions to join.
 This makes the Group more trusted, thus more active.

 2. Increased Traffic

-Sharing company news regularly to Groups will get your audience educated easily.
-Invite
+Sharing company news regularly to Groups will get your audience educated easily Invite.